 To help you find the answer to the question, “what does it mean when your toilet runs randomly and how to go about fixing it yourself?”, we’ve collected some of the most common causes.

-If you would rather avoid trying to fix the issue yourself, call our team at Clover Services for an estimate.
+If you would rather avoid trying to fix the issue yourself, call our team at Clover Contracting for an estimate.

 How do toilets work?